PeterCamilleri/rctp/README.md

 3. To demonstrate the principles of compiler design and construction without all of the obscuring ceremony and boilerplate of more conventional languages.
 4. To promote programming education and exploration.
+5. As an enabler for my own compiler based projects.

 #### Translators: